szymon2024/gps-labs/README.txt

 gps_lab06 - Attaching navigation records to GPS satellite observations

-gps_lab07 - Sky plot of gps satellite trajectories from RINEX 3.04
+gps_lab07 - Sky plot of GPS satellite trajectories from RINEX 3.04
             navigation file

-gps_lab08 - Sky plot of gps satellite trajectories from a RINEX 3.04
+gps_lab08 - Sky plot of GPS satellite trajectories from a RINEX 3.04
             navigation file for times and satellites from a RINEX 3.04 observation file